vgteam/sv-genotyping-paper/README.md

 Links to necessary data are also listed for each analysis.

+Of note the code to reproduce the figures and tables in the manuscript are available in [the manuscript's repo](https://github.com/jmonlong/manu-vgsv/tree/master/figures).

+## Simulation experiment

+The different methods were compared on simulated sequence and SVs.
+Different depth were tested.
+We also tested the effect of errors in the breakpoint location of the SVs.
+Scripts are available and described in the [`simulation`](simulation) folder.

 ## Whole genome experiments in human

 These were run on AWS via [Toil](http://toil.ucsc-cgl.org/).